Acqua Fuori Dal Ring: Release

-The film premiered at the Rome Film Festival in November 2012, screened at the Taormina Film Fest in June, 2013 and at the Denver Film Festival in November, 2013.
+The film premiered at the Rome Film Festival in November 2012, screened at the Taormina Film Fest in June 2013 and at the Denver Film Festival in November 2013.
 It was nominated for the Prospettive Award at the Rome Film Festival.

 Reception

-Covering the film's screening at Taormina Film Fest in June, 2013, Oliver C. Speck, Film International noted it as one of the best films of the festival, with skillful cinematography and nuanced directing.
-Speck added that the film's striking visuals add to its haunting beauty, "reminiscent of the heyday of Italian neorealism."
-Reviewing during the Rome Film Festival, Giorgio Sgarbi in www.cinemafrica.org, wrote: "the cinematography is raw and poignant... a beautiful and engaging soundtrack, with the merit of bringing the public closer to the traditional music of Sicily, which includes all the various sounds of peoples and cultures that have set foot on the island."
+Covering the film's screening at Taormina Film Fest in June 2013 for Film International, Oliver C. Speck described it as one of the best films of the festival, with skillful cinematography and nuanced directing.
+Speck noted the film's striking visuals add to its haunting beauty, "reminiscent of the heyday of Italian neorealism."
+Reviewing during the Rome Film Festival, Giorgio Sgarbi wrote: "the cinematography is raw and poignant... a beautiful and engaging soundtrack, with the merit of bringing the public closer to the traditional music of Sicily, which includes all the various sounds of peoples and cultures that have set foot on the island."

 On Yahoo!
 Cinema Italia published: "Acqua fuori dal Ring confirms boxing as the most cinematographic sport there is, as well as the talent of this young American-born director."